paulfitz/paulfitz.github.io/_posts/2017-03-26-convnets-without-tears.md

 Can I write a program to generate examples of the pattern in different scenes?
 Sure, that is easy enough.

 Relevance is the snag here.
-So I write a quick program to photoshop the pattern in anywhere and everywhere over a large set of scenes.
+Say I write a quick program to "photoshop" the pattern in anywhere and everywhere over a large set of scenes.
 The distribution of such
 pictures will in general be sampled from a very different space to real pictures.
-So we'll the teaching the network one thing in class and then giving it a final exam on another thing.
+So we'll be teaching the network one thing in class and then giving it a final exam on something entirely different.

 There are a few cases where this can work out anyway.
 If we can make the example space we select from varied enough that, along the dimensions